a1ex4/rpi_buildbot/README.md

 # rpi_buildbot

+Right now only the build_image.sh script is working.
+Usage : on a fresh install of Raspbian set the root password as yunohost, install git, then git clone https://github.com/YunoHost/install_script /tmp/install_script, chmod +x build_image.sh and execute the script.

 # Overview:

 -	When the farm is idle, the Raspberry is booted on a clean Raspbian image from usb